dsteyn44/kingsofasgard-ms1/README.md

 Press enter and the local clone will be created.

 ## Credits
-The real King of AsgÅrd

 ### Content
-Most of the text in this site was made up by myself for this project.

-I got the menu from an Italian restaurant's website and I just did a few modifications.

-I also took Bootstrap's collapsible navbar and modified it for this project.

-I took inspiration from W3Schools to make the restaurant's menu a dropdown for better UX on smaller devices.
+- Most of the content I got I sourced from the band's on .

 ### Media
-- Images used in this site were obtained from Pixabay and Freepik.
+- Images used in this site were obtained from either google or from the groups's page on facebook.

 ### Acknowledgments
 - Precious Ijege for the mentor guidance and support.
 - The Code Institute tutor team, and specially Jo, for their help and patience.
 - Everyone on Slack especially the mini_feb_group for their support.
+- Karl Beckman, who is the lead singer for the band.
+- My wife Sofia and children August and Adam.